-Fellows may select the two-year training option to pursue their choice of a Master’s in Public Health from the WVU School of Public Health or Master’s in Science.
-The curricula of these degree programs are well suited to combine with the fellowship requirements with reasonable work assignment accommodation to maintain the required 50% clinical effort.
+Fellows may decide between a one-year fellowship and a two-year training option to pursue their choice of a Master’s in Public Health from the WVU School of Public Health or Master’s in Science.
 The fellow is expected to qualify for six credit hour per semester tuition waiver, with remaining tuition and fees program paid by the fellowship program.

 - Acquire leadership and patient-centered communication skills to work successfully with individual physicians, teams, practices and health related agencies.